worthyconsequents/Wallarm-Solutions-Engineer-Challenge/README.md

 Once you have completed the evaluation, submit the following:

-📂 A **GitHub repository** or a ZIP file containing your documentation, configuration files, and any relevant logs or screenshots.
+📂 Clone this **GitHub repository** or provide a ZIP file containing your documentation, configuration files, and any relevant logs or screenshots.
 📜 A **README file** summarizing your process and key findings.

 ---